Contact: Emily Weatherly

 Cuero, Texas: In an effort to streamline vaccine appointment setting to Tier 1B once additional COVID-19 vaccines arrive, Cuero Regional Hospital established an online waiting list at www.cueroregionalhospital.org

 Those that fall into Tier 1B are encouraged to sign up using the online form and a member of scheduling will call once the vaccines arrive to set appointments.
-The vaccine will only be available by appointment and appointments will be set during the week days (M-F) during normal business hours at Cuero Regional Hospital.
+The vaccine will only be available by appointment and appointments will be set during the week days (M-F) during normal business hours.
+Location will be determined based on number of vaccines received each week.

 For those without access to a computer to complete the online form, they are encouraged to call Cuero Regional Hospital's dedicated COVID-19 line, which allows the caller to leave a message with the required information for scheduling to add them to the waiting list.
 The dedicated line is 361-524-6129.